Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Results

-Our result \eqref{SIQ-Gini} is directly applicable to thermodynamic processes.
 In thermodynamic settings, one often wants to interact heat reservoirs and batteries with a system to produce the desired dynamics $\calN$ in the system.
 In such cases, the time evolution of the whole system is unitary and conserves energy.
 Therefore, our results can be used directly in this setup.
-For example, consider a three-body system containing a heat reservoir $R$, a target system $S$, and some battery $C$.
-The battery can be a work battery, a catalyst, or a combination of the two.
-At this point, by considering $X$ as Hamiltonian, $S$ as $A$, and $RC$ as $B$, we can apply \eqref{SIQ-Gini} to this setup.
-Then, the quantum Fisher information of $X$ describes the amount of energetic coherence.
-Since the heat reservoir $R$ is in Gibbs state and has no energetic coherence, $\calF^{\mathrm{cost}}_{\calN}$ is the amount of coherence that $C$ should have.
-The restrictions given by \eqref{SIQ-Gini} are general ones that hold no matter if $C$ is a catalyst, a work battery, or anything else.
-We remark that the discussion here is valid even for the case of multiple heat reservoirs, since each bath is in Gibbs state, which has no energetic coherence.
+For example, consider a three-body system containing a heat reservoir $R$, a target system $S$, and some battery $C$ (\HT{Fig.} \ref{thermo_setup}).
+The battery can be a work battery, a coherence battery, a catalyst, or a combination of the three.
+At this point, by considering $X$ as energy, $S$ as $A$, and $RC$ as $B$, we can apply \eqref{SIQ-Gini} to this setup.
+Then, $\calF$ in \eqref{SIQ-Gini} describes the amount of energetic coherence in $RC$.
+Since the heat reservoir $R$ is in the Gibbs state and has no energetic coherence, $\calF$ in \eqref{SIQ-Gini} is the amount of coherence in $C$.
+We remark that the discussion here is valid even for the case of multiple heat reservoirs.